AWSClassroom-com/kiro_on_aws/labs/lab3/README.md

 ---

-## Troubleshooting

-**Hook doesn't fire on save.** Open the Hooks panel and confirm the hook's toggle is on.
-Confirm the saved file matches the hook's pattern globs (a `.tsx` file won't match a hook scoped to `**/*.ts` only).
-Check **View → Output → Kiro** for hook execution logs.

-**Security hook flags the EXAMPLE value as a real credential.** The `security.md` steering file isn't loading.
-Confirm the frontmatter is exactly `inclusion: always` (not `inclusion: Always`, not missing the dashes).
-Re-save the steering file and re-trigger the hook by saving a test file again.

-**Bedrock Console says "Action group not configured" on test.** You added or modified the action group but didn't re-Prepare.
-Click **Prepare** at the top of the agent overview after every change.

-**Trace shows tool call failed with an `AccessDeniedException` from Lambda.** Bedrock can't invoke your function.
-Open the Lambda Console for `meal-recommendations` → **Configuration → Permissions → Resource-based policy statements**.
-If `bedrock.amazonaws.com` isn't listed there, the `addPermission` block in `backend.ts` didn't apply.
-Check the file, re-save it, and let the sandbox redeploy.

-**Trace shows tool returned an error mentioning the table name.** The handler's reading `process.env.FOOD_ITEM_TABLE_NAME` but the env var isn't set on the deployed function.
-Confirm `backend.ts` calls `addEnvironment('FOOD_ITEM_TABLE_NAME', foodItemTable.tableName)` — typos in the env var name on either side are the usual cause.

-**Trace shows tool returned successfully but with zero items.** The seeded items might have `addedAt` timestamps outside your default 7-day window.
-Try the prompt with a longer window ("what have I tracked in the last 30 days?") and confirm items show up.

-**Agent picks neither tool, just answers from training data.** The OpenAPI operation descriptions are too vague.
-Open `openapi.json`, write more concrete descriptions ("Returns food items added by the user in the last N days, including their name, category, and expiration date"), re-upload the schema, re-Prepare.

-**Test panel returns a permissions error.** Your IAM user is missing `bedrock:InvokeAgent`.
-Your instructor will help.

----

 ## Summary

 You did three distinct kinds of work here.
 First, you turned the foundational steering files into a working security policy by adding `security.md` with rules and an allowlist — the file Kiro now loads on every interaction.
 Second, you built two hooks side-by-side: an Ask Kiro hook for context-sensitive credential detection (which leans on the steering allowlist to suppress false positives) and a Run Command hook for deterministic Biome formatting.
 Third, you generated a Bedrock Agent's instructions, OpenAPI schema, function definition, and Lambda handler with Kiro; deployed the Lambda through the Amplify sandbox with proper DynamoDB access and a Bedrock-invocable resource policy; configured the agent in the Console; and watched real, grounded tool calls flow through the trace panel.